GarvChaudhaAI/YOLOv1-Tensorflow-2.2.0/README.md

-# Useful Applications of Deep Learning
-Tensorflow 2.2.0 implementation of YOLOv1
+##Tensorflow 2.2.0 implementation of YOLOv1